briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## eli5

 Pretend we are at the beach building sandcastles.
-We can build sandcastles using our hands, but this takes a lot of time, and we might accidentally knock over part of our sandcastle or bump into each other, so I made some really cool tools for building sandcastles.
+We can build sandcastles using our hands, but this takes a lot of time, and we might bump into each other and accidentally knock over part of our sandcastle.
+I made some tools for building sandcastles.
 We have one tool for building a sand castle base that includes the wall around the outside, the moat, the door and different sections inside the walls.
-We have another tool for deploying smaller sand castle houses.
+And I made another tool for deploying smaller sand castle houses inside the walls of the sandcastle base.
 We fill the tool with sand and water and then turn it over inside of our base and we can build an entire city of sandcastles.
 Also, the tool lets us carefully remove parts of our sandcastle without knocking over any of the other parts.
-Also we can share the tool with all of our friends and they can make cool sandcastles too, and the tool is free for them to use.
+We can share the tool with all of our friends and they can make cool sandcastles too, and the tool is free for them to use.

-Instead of sandcastles, I'm working with computer systems that can power internet applications, like YouTube.
-I'm building tools that can allow me or anyone to build really awesome applications using computers.
+Instead of sandcastles, I'm working with computer systems that can power internet applications, like YouTube for example.
+I'm building tools that can allow me or anyone else to build really awesome internet applications using computers.

-The tools are not physical tools like our tools for building sandcastles, but instead these tools are made with code.
+The tools are not physical tools like the ones for building sandcastles, but instead these tools are made with code.
 The code for websites like YouTube allow you upload videos *to YouTube*, but the code I'm writing allows you to upload any type of website (even on like YouTube) *to the internet*.
 When we run this code, it creates applications on the internet.
 Also, sand is very expensive and Jeff Bezos owns the beach.

 ## Why I made an Infrastructure as Code Rosetta Stone with CDK, Terraform and Pulumi

 **To push myself to learn more about AWS, IaC, CI/CD, automation and Platform Engineering**

-- learn differences between major IaC tools and how to use them to do exactly the same thing (build a web app) on the same Cloud (AWS) in the same way (serverless container technology: ECS Fargate).
+- Learn differences between major IaC tools and how to use them to do exactly the same thing (build a web app) on the same Cloud (AWS) in the same way (serverless container technology using ECS Fargate).
-- get more experience publishing software packages (npm) and finding the right level of abstraction
+- Get more experience publishing software packages (npm) and finding the right level of abstraction for IaC libraries that is both dynamic and straightforward

 **To fail as many times as possible**